-5. Learners present their comparisons to their peers and share feedback on what they liked.

-- 5. Conclude the day by sharing how money allows us to do several things: - We can store our money for later use, we don't have to use it all up at 5 mins once since it doesn't spoil like food or other perishable items. - When trading with items, we cannot break or split the item into parts.
-But with money, we can choose the amount we wish to spend. - With money, we need not have troubles with valuing each item to trade.
-For example, how would one determine how much wheat should be traded for a goat?
+- 5. Learners present their comparisons to their peers and share feedback 5 mins on what the liked. - 5.
+Conclude the day by sharing how money allows us to do several 5 mins things: - We can store our money for later use, we don't have to use it all up at once since it doesn't spoil like food or other perishable items. - When trading with items, we cannot break or split the item into parts.
+But with money, we can choose the amount we wish to spend.

-Learners create their own currency.
+Learners explore the use of commodities as money and create their own currency.